State officials report fourth measles case of 2025 in Georgia

 The person contracted the disease while traveling internationally.
 The state health department did not disclose the identity or age of the person, who lives in metro Atlanta.
 State officials are working to identify anyone who may have been exposed to measles through contact with this person between May 10 and May 18.

 The latest Georgia case comes as the disease count nationwide has passed 1,000, up over a total of 285 last year.
 Most of those contracted the disease in a large outbreak in west Texas and New Mexico.
-Two Texas school-aged children and a New Mexico adult – all unvaccinated – have died.
+Two Texas school-age children and a New Mexico adult – all unvaccinated – have died.

 In late January, in an unrelated case, an unvaccinated child from Gwinnett County contracted measles after domestic travel.
 That spread to two unvaccinated siblings.
 Georgia had six measles cases last year.